-Green leafy vegetables or "super greens" are high in protein content and often make up a large percentage of a raw vegan diet.
+Green leafy vegetables are high in protein content and often make up a large percentage of a raw vegan diet.
 This comprises greens such as kale, collard, cilantro, bok choy, lettuces, arugula, parsley as well as wild edible greens whenever they are available.

 Juicy raw fruits are packed with structured water content that rehydrates the body and provides a quick burning fuel source.
 Sun ripened fruits are cleansing to the cells and help to balance body pH.
 They are full of colorful antioxidant-rich pigments and can also be concentrated as a juice or eaten as a dried fruit snack.

 Many people believe that fruits are one of the most natural foods for humans to eat as we have long arms and dexterous hands perfect for picking fruit from trees.

 The process of juicing is achieved by pressing vegetables and fruits through a juicer.
 Raw living juice offers a concentrated amount of liquid nutrients that immediately flushes and nourishes the cells and provides cleansing actions to the lymph and bloodstream.

 Integrating fresh juices into your daily routine can be a way to cleanse and simultaneously rebuild any possible vitamin and mineral depletion.
 This can either involve making straight green juice or concocting your own rainbow of juice blends, choosing from the plethora of tree ripened fruits and vegetables.